Zombo, Uganda: Population

-As of March 2020, the population of Zombo, Uganda was estimated at about 15,000.
+As of March 2020, the population of Zombo, Uganda was estimated at 15,000.

 Points of interest

 The following points of interest lie within the town limits or close to the edges of town: (a) the headquarters of Zombo District Administration, (b) the offices of Zombo Town Council, (c) Zombo Central Market, the largest fresh-produce market in the town and (d) the Zombo Detach of Uganda People's Defence Force (UPDF).

 Attack on Zombo UPDF Detach

-In the early morning of Friday, 6 March 2020, a gang of civilians, estimated at about 80 people, armed with machetes, spears, knives, bows and arrows, attacked the UPDF detach in Oduk Village in Zombo Municipality.
+In the early morning of Friday, 6 March 2020, a gang of about 80 civilians, armed with machetes, spears, knives, bows and arrows, attacked the UPDF detach in Oduk Village in Zombo Municipality.
 Three UPDF soldiers lost their lives and their rifles (AK-47)s were stolen.
 A number of the attackers were also killed.
 In the ensuing melee, a number of grass-thatched buildings were engulfed in fire and destroyed.
 The surviving bandits retreated towards the nearby international border with the Democratic Republic of the Congo, with the UPDF in pursuit.
 Later the number of UPDF soldiers killed in the skirmishes was increased upwards to five.